 The statement of comprehensive income presents an entity's performance over a specific period.
 Entities have a choice of presenting this in a single statement or as two statements.
 The statement of comprehensive income under the single-statement approach includes all items of income and expense and includes each component of other comprehensive income classified by nature.
-Under the two statement approach, all components of profit or loss are presented in a statement of profit or loss (income statement), followed immediately by a statement of other comprehensive income.
+Under the two statement approach, all components of profit or loss are presented in an income statement, followed immediately by a statement of comprehensive income.
 This begins with the total profit or loss for the period and displays all components of other comprehensive income.

-Items to be presented in statement of profit or loss and other comprehensive income
+Items to be presented in statement of comprehensive income

-The following items, as a minimum, are presented in the profit or loss section of the statement of comprehensive income:
+The following items, as a minimum, are presented in the statement of comprehensive income: